ministryofjustice/laa-amend-a-claim/README.md

 4. `snyk auth` and log in through GitHub
 5. You should now be able to run `snyk test`, `snyk code test` etc. These are both executed as part of the pre-commit hooks.
 Exclusions and ignores can be defined in [.snyk](/.snyk) as required.

-### ZAP
-We also use ZAP to help identify security vulnerabilities.
-This job is run nightly in the [GitHub Actions](https://github.com/ministryofjustice/laa-amend-a-claim/actions/workflows/zap.yml).
-If the job fails, a Slack alert is sent to `#laa-amend-a-claim-alerts-non-prod`.

-The job configures the application to point the claims data and provider details APIs at WireMock.

-We specify the target as `/?providerAccountNumber=0P322F`.
-This exposes the 'View' links that allow ZAP to discover subsequent pages / URLs.

-The [context](zap.context) file tells ZAP what is in scope.
-This file was generated using the [ZAP](https://www.zaproxy.org/download/) application.

-Certain alerts can be ignored by updating the [rules](.zap/rules.tsv).
-Ensure the values are tab-separated otherwise the action will log that there was an `Error when reading the rules file`.

 ### Build and run application
 1. Run:
    1. `./run.sh` or `./run.sh local` to run the service with: